HSE-LAMBDA/roerich/README.md

 > Hushchyn, Mikhail, and Andrey Ustyuzhanin.
 ‘Generalization of Change-Point Detection in Time Series Data Based on Direct Density Ratio Estimation’.
 ArXiv:2001.06386 [Cs, Stat], Jan.
 2020. arXiv.org, http://arxiv.org/abs/2001.06386.

 ## Dependencies and install
-This library requires Python >=3.6 and the following packages: numpy, scipy, densratio and matplotlib (the last one is optional and only for display purposes).

 ```
 pip install roerich